JohnnyBazooka89/StS2ModEnergizedSpire2/README.md

 Each base-game character has two character-specific relics, and there are 10 shared relics.

+This mod should work properly in multiplayer.
+In case of any problems, please report them and include the logs (%APPDATA%\SlayTheSpire2\logs\godot.log file) if possible.

 ## 🌐 Localization
 The mod is available in:
 - English